Infrared Heater Buyer's Guide

 How does an infrared heater work?

-Infrared heating doesn't work the same way we usually think about heating.
-It's definitely different from what most of us are used to indoors.
-So, before we plunge right into infrared heaters and how they work, it'll be helpful to look at infrared and heating first.
-Then we'll look at the important parts of infrared heater construction.
+Infrared heating doesn't work the same way as other heating methods.
+So, before we plunge right into infrared heaters and how they work, we'll look at the important parts of infrared heater construction.
 Last, we'll look at how to evaluate how well the infrared heaters perform.

 Comfort Heating Basics